-Having demonstrated the AHE, we now focus on the dependence of the AHE on a perpendicular displacement field $\mathrm{D}$ (Fig.~\ref{fig:figure4}).
+Having demonstrated the symmetric Hall effect, we now focus on the dependence of the symmetric Hall response on a perpendicular displacement field $\mathrm{D}$ (Fig.~\ref{fig:figure4}).
 It is illuminating to map the transverse zero-$\mathrm{B}$-field conductivity $\mathrm{R_{xy}(B=0)}$ data in the $n - \mathrm{D}$ plane (Fig.~\ref{fig:figure4}(a)).
-The plot shows $\mathrm{R_{xy}(B=0)}$ to be finite only at the band edges, consistent with the idea of the Berry curvature hot spots lying in the vicinity of the band edges.
+The plot shows $\mathrm{R_{xy}(B=0)}$ to be finite only at the band edges, consistent with the idea that the longitudinal conductivity is large inside the band and vanishingly small in the vicinity of the band edges.
 This can be seen clearly in the line plots of $\mathrm{R_{xy}(B=0)}$ for different values of $\mathrm{D}$ shown in Fig.~\ref{fig:figure4}(b).
 Note that the plots are vertically offset by 200~$\Omega$ for clarity.
-The measured $\mathrm{R_{xy}(B=0)}$ has an intriguing $\mathrm{D}$ dependence; it changes its sign as the direction of $\mathrm{D}$ flips [Fig.~\ref{fig:figure4}(a-b)].
-To understand this, we analyze the dependence of the Berry curvature near the band edges on the direction of $\mathrm{D}$.
-Our theoretical calculations show that as the polarity of $\mathrm{D}$ changes, the Berry curvature near the band edges changes sign.
-Consequently, the sign of the anomalous Hall voltage (determined by the sign of the Berry curvature) in the SLG/\ch{WSe2} heterostructure flips.
-This is reminiscent of the change in the sign of the gap in bilayer graphene on flipping the direction of $\mathrm{D}$, which changes the sign of the Berry curvature.
+The measured $\mathrm{R_{xy}(B=0)}$ has an intriguing $\mathrm{D}$ dependence; it changes its sign as the direction of $\mathrm{D}$ flips [Figs.~\ref{fig:figure4}(a-b)].

-Measurements in a finite magnetic field $\mathrm{B}$ applied perpendicular to the device interface (see Section S5 of Supplementary Information) reveal the interplay between the classical Hall effect and the $\mathrm{B=0}$ AHE.
-The data smoothly crosses over from the anomalous hall phase at $\mathrm{B=0}$ to the conventional Hall phase at finite $\mathrm{B}$-field with an anti-crossing feature.
+Measurements in a finite magnetic field $\mathrm{B}$ applied perpendicular to the device interface (see SI) reveal the interplay between the classical Hall effect and the $\mathrm{B=0}$ symmetric Hall effect.
+The data smoothly crosses over from the symmetric Hall phase at $\mathrm{B=0}$ to the conventional Hall phase at finite $\mathrm{B}$-field with an anti-crossing feature.
 This feature resembles the planar Hall effect in corrugated bilayer graphene~\cite{ho2021hall}.
-A non-zero intercept of the plot of $\mathrm{R_{xy}}$ versus $\mathrm{B}$ [shown for a fixed $n$ in Fig.~\ref{fig:figure4}(c)] on the $\mathrm{B}$-axis captures the AHE.
-We note that $\mathrm{R_{xy}}$ is non-hysteretic in the presence of a small non-quantizing magnetic field (see Section S7 of Supplementary Information), ruling out emergent ferromagnetism in the system.
+A non-zero intercept of the plot of $\mathrm{R_{xy}}$ versus $\mathrm{B}$ [shown for a fixed $n$ in Fig.~\ref{fig:figure4}(c)] on the $\mathrm{B}$-axis captures the symmetric Hall effect.
+We note that $\mathrm{R_{xy}}$ is non-hsyteretic in the presence of a small non-quantizing magnetic field (see Fig. S6 (d) of SI), ruling out emergent ferromagnetism in the system.